gpilgrim2670/paws_machine_learning/README.md

 ## Result

 This was a fun little joke, and an enjoyable puzzle, which I’m glad to have won.
-I’d like to thank DrivenData, the Academy, the entire cast and crew, and of course my own pet, Wurlie, who helped a great deal when he wasn’t being a huge hindrance…
+I’d like to thank DrivenData, the other competitors, the Academy, the entire cast and crew, and of course my own pet, Wurlie, who helped a lot when he wasn’t being a huge hindrance…

 <img src="leaderboard_winner.PNG" style="display: block; margin: auto;" />